WebOrigami/docs/src/content/language/tutorial.md

 </clipboard-copy>

-<span class="tutorialStep"></span> Switch to tree diagram window and refresh it to see the updated site structure.
+<span class="tutorialStep"></span> Switch to Tree Diagram window and refresh it to see the updated site structure.

 Your site now includes both real files (the assets and images) and virtual files (the greetings in the `team` area).